pozsarzs/modshell/README.md

 We can also create time-stamped log entries with the program and or script.

-On exit, the command line history, echo mode and colors are preserved.
+On exit, the command line history, input and echo mode and colors are preserved.

 The program also has basic file and directory management commands.